A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 This whiskey originated in Alberta, Canada.
 It was being used as a blending whiskey and was “rescued” by WhistlePig to be a standalone rye.
 It was aged in new, charred, American oak casks and then bottled in Vermont.
-It’s currently the most awarded rye whiskey in the world.

 Tasting Notes:

-There are a lot of scents on the nose.
+The nose is powerful and potent.
 First, there’s the candied orange peel.
 This is quickly followed by toasted oak, peppery spice, and sweet brown sugar.
-The first sip is filled with caramel, honey, and black pepper.
+The first sip counterbalances these notes, with caramel, honey, and black pepper.
 The finish is long, surprisingly mellow, and ends with a final hint of toffee.

 Virginia (Virginia Distillery Port Cask Finished Virginia Highland Whiskey)